 The CSMSG Girls Choir has resumed Wednesday night rehearsals from 5-6:30 PM.
 If your child is 8-18 years old and interested in singing in the Girls Choir, please contact Christi Bye at 314.721.1502 x4043 for more information or by email at firstname.lastname@example.org.

-The Annual Shrove Tuesday Pancake Supper will be on Tuesday, February 12.
-We have 3 shifts available: 4:30-6:15 PM, 6-7:30 PM and 7-7:45 PM.
-There are MANY opportunities to volunteer--from baking an egg casserole, to cooking pancakes, setting up, leading Mardi Gras games for the young children, serving dinner, and cleaning up.
-So please e-mail Marty at email@example.com
+THIS Tuesday, February 12.
+We have three shifts available: 4:30-6:15 PM, 6-7:30 PM, and 7-7:45 PM.
+There are MANY opportunities to volunteer--from baking an egg casserole to cooking pancakes, setting up, leading Mardi Gras games for the young children, serving dinner, and cleaning up.
+Please e-mail Marty at email@example.com

 if you are willing to volunteer!

 September Kick-Off Committee will meet next Tuesday, February 19 in the Armstrong Room from 5:30-6:30 PM.
 Anyone interested in joining this committee is welcome!